-COUNTRY: ALBANIA, GREECE, MONTENEGRO, CROATIA FUNDING: PRINCE ALBERT II DE MONACO PARTNERS: EURONATUR, BIOM, MOM, CZIP, MONK SEAL ALLIANCE CONTACT:
+COUNTRY: ALBANIA, GREECE, MONTENEGRO, CROATIA FUNDING:

+PRINCE ALBERT II DE MONACO PARTNERS:

+EURONATUR, BIOM, MOM, CZIP, MONK SEAL ALLIANCE CONTACT:

+Sabina Çano / s.cano@ppnea.org

+Emir Gjyzeli / e.gjyzeli@ppnea.org

+Kostandin Xhaho / k.xhaho@ppnea.org

+GOALS

-Sabina Çano / s.cano@ppnea.org Emir Gjyzeli / e.gjyzeli@ppnea.org Kostandin Xhaho / k.xhaho@ppnea.org GOALS "The species is in urgent need of immediate and effective conservation and management measures.
+"The species is in urgent need of immediate and effective conservation and management measures.
 The habitats need to be identified and protected, along the shore and also in the Sea.
 To reach the goals, the status of the monk seal population must be known, and suitable habitats for pupping and resting must be mapped".
 The project is a comprehensive plan to protect monk seal habitats along the coasts of Albania, Montenegro, and Croatia and reduce human-caused threats related to fisheries.

 FOUR DISTINCT STRATEGIES:

-01 THE FIRST STRATEGY IS MAPPING MONK SEAL HABITAT AND MONITORING THE POPULATION.
-THE SECOND STRATEGY IS THE LONG-TERM CONSERVATION OF SPECIES: 03 THE THIRD STRATEGY IS INCREASING THE AWARENESS OF THE GENERAL PUBLIC.
-04 02 THE FOURTH STRATEGY IS CAPACITY BUILDING (NGO STAFF) ALL FOUR STRATEGIES ARE CAREFULLY DESIGNED TO WORK TOGETHER TO ACHIEVE THE DESIRED OUTCOME OF PROTECTING MONK SEAL HABITATS AND REDUCING HUMAN-CAUSED THREATS.
+ALL FOUR STRATEGIES ARE CAREFULLY DESIGNED TO WORK TOGETHER TO ACHIEVE THE DESIRED OUTCOME OF PROTECTING MONK SEAL HABITATS AND REDUCING HUMAN-CAUSED THREATS.
 IMPLEMENTATION Monk seal habitat along the coasts of Albania is mapped; Long-term protection of important monk seal habitat; "Rescue and information networks, RINTs" are functional and further extended; Reducing human-caused threats related to fisheries; Awareness of the general public.

 MONK SEAL HABITAT ALONG THE COASTS OF ALBANIA IS MAPPED.
 The habitat monitoring activity was completed successfully by the PPNEA team.
-The results: First draft document completed with all marine caves presence in Albania ■ Under the guidance of the Greek expert from MOm Alexandros Karamanlidis it was worked to arrange and fix the data collected in the fieldwork in order to be easily understandable by the expert for preparing the final document.
-Preparation of the coordinates and maps of the potential and non-potential caves found in the Albanian coastline

-THE MAIN AIM: THE HIGHLIGHT OF THE EASTERN ADRIATIC MONK SEAL (EAMS) PROJECT'S SECOND PHASE WILL BE THIS SPECIES MONITORING THROUGH CAMERA TRAPS.
+The results: - First draft document completed with all marine caves presence in Albania - Under the guidance of the Greek expert from MOm Alexandros Karamanlidis it was worked to arrange and fix the data collected in the fieldwork in order to be easily understandable by the expert for preparing the final document. - Preparation of the coordinates and maps of the potential and non-potential caves found in the Albanian coastline. it e THE MAIN AIM: THE HIGHLIGHT OF THE EASTERN ADRIATIC MONK SEAL (EAMS) PROJECT'S SECOND PHASE WILL BE THIS SPECIES MONITORING THROUGH CAMERA TRAPS.
 During the expedition, conducted in July the participants shared their experiences regarding the work done for the conservation of the Monk Seal (Monachus monachus) on the Albanian and Greek coastlines.
 The aim of this expedition was to train the members of PPNEA and RAPA Vlora regarding the techniques of installing camera traps inside the marine caves.